chrislim2888/bay-area/README.md

 You may visit [https://en.wikipedia.org/wiki/San_Francisco_Bay_Area](https://en.wikipedia.org/wiki/San_Francisco_Bay_Area) to learn more about the bay area.

-# Import to MySQL Table
+# Import into MySQL Table

 Below are the syntax on how to import the *bay_area.csv* data into a MySQL table.